 You will need a computer to run this on.
 Although it is possible to run the Tezos blockchain software on a Raspberry Pi, we will assume PC hardware running Ubuntu 22 or Debian 11.
 An AWS or GCP compute instance with SSD-backed storage is suitable.
 We’ll also assume that you have root access.

 2 - Install the software

 The reference implementation of the Tezos Blockchain software is called Octez.
-For Ubuntu 22 or Debian 11, you can use the packages that I have prepared.
+For several versions of Linux, you can use the packages that I have prepared.
 Here you can find packages for: